-The city of Durango reposted a video this week showing a Walmart customer struggling to remove a large, barking dog – believed not to be a registered service animal – from a produce shelf while another customer looked on.
+The city of Durango reposted a video this week showing a Walmart customer struggling to remove a large, barking dog – believed not to be a service animal – from a produce shelf while two other customers looked on.

 According to Walmart’s official policy, only service animals are allowed in stores.
-However, employees may not ask for proof of service animal status – such as documentation – under a settlement agreement between the U.S. government and Walmart Stores, Inc., referencing the Americans with Disabilities Act of 1990.
+However, employees may not ask for any kind of “proof” of service animal status under a settlement agreement between the U.S. government and Walmart Stores, Inc., referencing the Americans with Disabilities Act of 1990.

-Under ADA policy, employees can ask only one question: “Is this a service animal required because of a disability?”
+Under broader ADA policy, employees can ask only two questions: “Is this a service animal required because of a disability?” and “What work or task has the dog been trained to perform?”

-If the customer answers yes, the employee must allow the animal into the store without further questions.
+If the customer answers yes, or outlines the tasks the animal performs, the employee must allow the animal into the store without further questions.

 Bridget Omenighini, development director at Canine Partners of the Rockies – a nonprofit that trains service dogs – said that while ADA policy prohibits stores from requesting proof of service animal status, it also allows employees to ask a disruptive or dangerous animal and handler to leave.